pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     pandoc -t data/sample.lua
     pandoc -f my_custom_markup_language.lua -t latex -s

+If the script is not found relative to the working directory, it will be sought in the `readers` or `writers` subdirectory of the user data directory (see `--data-dir`).

 A custom reader is a Lua script that defines one function, Reader, which takes a string as input and returns a Pandoc AST.
 See the [Lua filters documentation] for documentation